Velus Jones Jr.: Chicago Bears

-Jones was drafted by the Chicago Bears in the third round with the 71st pick of the 2022 NFL Draft.
+Jones was selected by the Chicago Bears in the third round with the 71st pick of the 2022 NFL draft.
 He signed a four-year contract with the Bears on May 17, 2022.
 Jones did not play in the first three weeks of the 2022 season for the Bears due to a hamstring injury.
 Jones made his NFL debut in Week 4 against the New York Giants on special teams.
 With the Bears down 20–12 with 2:14 left in the game, Jones muffed a punt on the Bears' own 34 yard line that was recovered by the Giants.
 Jones scored his first career touchdown on his first career reception in a 29–22 loss to the Minnesota Vikings during Week 5.
 In Week 6 against the Washington Commanders on Thursday Night Football, Jones muffed his second punt of the season, which was recovered by the Commanders on the Bears 6-yard line.
 This led to the Commanders' only touchdown of the game, and Bears would go on to lose 12–7.
+As a rookie, Jones played in 12 games and started two.
+He led the team in kickoff returns and kickoff return yards.